charleskoffler/clprolf/README.md

 * Adheres closely to the DAO Design Pattern. simu_alfoc, and compat_interf_version suits closely for implementing the DAO pattern in simol.

 * Compatible with loose coupling principle, bridge pattern, "program to an interface not an implementation" principle, with the compat_interf_version interfaces, and "with_compat" keyword.
 As well aligned with Dependency Injection(DI) pattern(with with_compat keyword).

+* Well suited for design patterns and oriented object principles in general(composite, and so on), as simol brings accuracy and clearly intents

 * About interface inheritance:
 For the interfaces, simol not directly talks about interface inheritance(nor java, anyway).
 But if we want we can use it as a capacity, it would show that this inheritance is not of the same nature.